ghoomfrog/silili/README.md

 </dl>
 <br>

-*aja* marks the subject, context or condition for the next phrase.
-The subject here is something that causes the next phrase to be true.
+*aja* marks the agent, context or condition for the next phrase.
+The agent here is something that causes the next phrase to be true.

 ## Imperative